Vilde98/v-digging/README.md

-# Advanced Digging Script for QBCore
+# Advanced Digging Script for QBCore & QBOX

 A modern and versatile digging script for FiveM servers.
 This script utilizes `ox_lib` and `ox_inventory` to provide a smooth user experience, featuring item durability, minigames, and accurate ground detection.